 6. The Lack of Unnecessary Extras Will Keep the Price Down

-Some people have suggested that the PS3 combined with the upcoming PS Vita handheld console could potentially do everything the Wii U could.
-Perhaps so, but it would cost at least $500; more if you also want Playstation Move.
+Some people have suggested that the PS3 or PS4 combined with the upcoming PS Vita handheld console could potentially do everything the Wii U could.
+Perhaps so, but it would cost at way more than the Wii U; more still if you also wanted Playstation Move.
 Sure, the Wii U touchscreen doesn’t have multi-touch, or a second camera, but that’s why people are going to be able to afford it.